oracle-livelabs/apex/ai-interactive-report-lab/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

     ![Confirm the filter chips](images/confirm-filter-chips.png)

-5. Enter: *Show Qty To Target by Warehouse Code as a bar chart* and send the prompt.
+5. Remove the chips and enter *Show Qty To Target by Warehouse Code as a bar chart* and send the prompt.

     ![Enter the bar chart prompt](images/enter-bar-chart-prompt.png)